Missouri Court Records

 How to Pay Missouri Traffic Ticket by Mail

 To complete a traffic ticket payment by mail, start by calling the court to ensure the traffic ticket can be cleared without a court appearance.
-The court staff will request the traffic citation(s) number to determine the fine and court costs owed.
-The citation number is 9-digit long and can be found on the upper right-hand corner of the citation’s front page.
+The court staff may request the traffic citation(s) number to determine the fine and court costs owed.
+The citation number is 9-digits long and can be found on the upper right-hand corner of the citation’s front page.
 If the citation number is not known, find it using the online search tool featured by the Missouri Courts or the county municipal website.
 Usually, there is a form at the bottom of the reverse side of the citation.
-This form—Appearance, Plea Of Guilty and Waiver - Only for Offenses Not Requiring a Court Appearance—must be signed by the applicant.
+This form—Appearance, Plea Of Guilty and Waiver - Only for Offenses Not Requiring a Court Appearance—should be signed by the applicant.
 Also include the driver’s license number and address.
 Post these along with a money order or certified check to the municipal court’s address.

-Note that cash and personal checks are not accepted.
+Note that cash and personal checks are typically not accepted.
 It is also recommended to write the citation number on the money order or certified check to ensure the payment is credited to the appropriate case.

-How to Pay Missouri Traffic Ticket by DropBox
+How To Pay Missouri Traffic Ticket by DropBox

 Can You Pay Missouri Traffic Tickets Online?